Leading Action for Healthy Rivers: Thames21’s flagship training course

 • Free to individuals who have been volunteering with Thames21 projects or wish to establish their own River Action Group.

-• Thames21 offers places to local authorities and charitable organisations at a special price – contact Edwin Quast for more information
+• Thames21 offers places to local authorities and charitable organisations at a special price – contact Issy Petersen-Adams for more information

-• Thames21 offers bespoke courses for companies who wish to form their own River Action Groups – contact Edwin Quast for more information
+• Thames21 offers bespoke courses for companies who wish to form their own River Action Groups – contact Issy Petersen-Adams for more information

-If you are part of a community based group wanting a course tailored to your local site please talk to Edwin Quast and your local Project Officer.
+If you are part of a community based group wanting a course tailored to your local site please talk to Issy Petersen-Adams and your local Project Officer.
 If there is a Thames21 Project Officer connected to your area we will endeavour to help you find suitable funding for the training and River Action Group activities.

 What you will learn in this course:

-you will learn about the challenges faced by urban rivers and be able to identify what tasks a group of volunteers can do which will really make a difference.
+You will learn about the challenges faced by urban rivers and be able to plan a successful event to address these issues.

-you will work with other trainees to discuss the joys and challenges of running volunteering activities and we will also cover promoting your event and how to achieve common goals as a group.
+We will cover the joys and challenges of running volunteering events and explore how to achieve common goals as a group.

 The practical will give you an opportunity to undertake a site assessment and deliver part of a welcome/health and safety briefing.